hdShang/arxiv-daily/docs/cs-AI/2025-10-25/papers/251022340v2-dynasolidgeo-a-dynamic-benchmark-for-genuine-spatial-mathematical-re.md

 ---
 layout: default
-title: DynaSolidGeo: A Dynamic Benchmark for Genuine Spatial Mathematical Reasoning of VLMs in Solid Geometry
+title: "DynaSolidGeo: A Dynamic Benchmark for Genuine Spatial Mathematical Reasoning of VLMs in Solid Geometry"
 ---

 # DynaSolidGeo: A Dynamic Benchmark for Genuine Spatial Mathematical Reasoning of VLMs in Solid Geometry